 Put to rest the nightmare of a lender pursuing a deficiency judgment against you for mortgage debt forgiven in a California short sale.
 It’s not going to happen!
 Mortgage lenders are prohibited from obtaining a deficiency judgment following the short sale of a residential property with no more than four units.
 Junior lien holders are

-This is a question anyone facing a short sale in 2013 should ask their Realtor.
-We’ve written about these taxes before, but once again here is the information we present to our San Diego real estate clients: For Federal tax returns, the mortgage fotgiveness debt relief on principal residences will remain in effect until December
+Taxes: This is a question anyone facing a short sale should ask their Realtor or tax advisor.
+We’ve written about these taxes before, but once again here is the information we present to our San Diego real estate clients: For Federal tax returns, the mortgage forgiveness debt relief on principal residences will remain in effect

 Distressed San Diego homeowners must have exhaled a collective sigh of relief when they heard that the Mortgage Debt Relief tax provisions had been saved from going over the cliff.
 Without this save, huge tax burdens could be heaped on already-distressed San Diego homeowners who are working out loan modifications, executing short sales or going through foreclosure.

 by Roberta Murphy *REO’s and *foreclosure flips are often some of the best buys in the San Diego real estate market.
 Many have been repaired and updated and are priced to sell quickly.
 Unfortunately, these bargains attract hungry buyers and investors who are bidding against each other–often pushing right through the listing price–especially when rental

 by: Roberta Murphy Yesterday, when writing about Zillow, I was alerted that another San Diego real estate site had lifted the article in its entirety.
 But imagine my surprise when I visited the domain and discovered that not only one article, but all of our copyrighted articles and blog material going back to 2011 had